sshtools/dbus-java-transport-ssh/README.md

 ##### SSH Configuration

 You may have further SSH configuration requirements, such as setting preferred ciphers, keys, compression, host key authentication and more.

-This is achieved by access the `SshClientContext` Synergy provides.
+This is achieved by accessing the `SshClientContext` Synergy provides.
+You must pass in the `TransportConfig` from the `DBusConnectionBuilder`.

 ```java
 SshTransport.setContextConfigurator((ctx) -> {